 Being a life-long (now semi-lapsed) charismatic believer, I have seen a lot of things: some wonderful; some horrid.
 Many years ago I was imprinted by a powerful lesson about kingdom life beyond the boundaries of doctrinal understanding.

-If someone you loved dearly was engaged in behavior that was destructive to him self, and others around him, your love would compel you to do an intervention, even if the person didn’t like it.
+If people you loved dearly were engaged in behavior that was destructive to themselves, and others around them, your love would compel you to do an intervention, even if they didn’t like it.

 Even the term “charismatic” has been so polluted in popular understanding, that I wish there was an alternative to use.

-In my apostolic and prophetic tribe of the family of God, it has reached the point that if anyone shows any passion for a disciplined commitment to the accurate handling of scripture, that person will be called a legalist, a dogmatist, narrow, judgmental, too doctrinal, opinionated, inflexible, hopelessly left-brained, not open to the Spirit, too “Word-focused,” “a spiritual sheriff,” “old-order,” and other charming labels.
+In my tribe of the family of God, it has reached the point that if anyone shows any passion for a disciplined commitment to the hard work of exegesis and an accurate handling of scripture, with Jesus as the ultimate hermeneutic, that person will be called a legalist, a dogmatist, narrow, judgmental, too doctrinal, opinionated, inflexible, hopelessly left-brained, not open to the Spirit, too “Word-focused,” “a spiritual sheriff,” “old-order,” and other charming labels.